THC-Software/ClubService/README.md

 All Events can be found in: ClubService.Domain/Event\
-The Domain Envelope can be found here: ClubService.Domain/Event/DomainEnvelope.cs However, Event Sourcing encompasses much more and the whole project is structured to accommodate this approach, like creating Domain Entitites with apply and process methods,...
+The Domain Envelope can be found here: ClubService.Domain/Event/DomainEnvelope.cs However, Event Sourcing encompasses much more and the whole project is structured to accommodate this approach, like creating Domain Entities with apply and process methods,...

 ### Optimistic Locking